Instagram/IGListKit/Guides/Getting Started.md

 ```

 You can return an array of _any_ type of data, as long as it conforms to `IGListDiffable`.

+### Immutability

 The data should be immutable.
-If you return mutable objects that you will be editing later, IGListKit will not be able to run the diffing algorithm, because the objects instances will be already changed.
-The updates to the objects would be lost.
-Instead, always return a freshly instantiated immutable object and correctly implement the diffing of your model, in order to let IGListKit do the calculation for you.
+If you return mutable objects that you will be editing later, `IGListKit` will not be able to diff the models accurately.
+This is because the instances have already been changed.
+Thus, the updates to the objects would be lost.
+Instead, always return a newly instantiated, immutable object and implement `IGListDiffable`.

 ## Diffing